DVillers77/HTML-AND-CSS-PROJECTS/ASSIGNMENT_INDEX.md

 - This step was a lesson, so no new files were created.
 The concepts apply to all CSS files in the project.

 ---

+#### Step 595: MEDIA QUERY CHALLENGE

+### Date Completed: 2025-08-25

+### Objective:

+- Create a basic HTML webpage with a paragraph element.
+- Utilize the viewport meta tag.
+- Use a CSS media query to change the font color of the paragraph element to blue on screens smaller than 600px.

+### Core Course Concepts:

+- **Media queries:** The core tool for creating responsive websites that adapt to different screen sizes.
+- **`max-width`:** A media query expression that applies styles when the viewport is equal to or narrower than a specified width.
+- **Viewport meta tag:** Essential for ensuring a page scales correctly on mobile devices.

+### Relevant Files:

+- This step involved creating a basic HTML webpage and a CSS file (custom-media.css).

+---